-For those inspired by the wide range of plants and flowers on display, there is of course an opportunity to visit the outdoor plant sale too
+For those inspired by the wide range of plants and flowers on display, there is of course an opportunity to visit the outdoor plant sale too.

-All in all, Biddulph grange garden can most definitely be described ‘a masterpiece of Victorian garden design – a quirky, playful paradise’.
+All in all, Biddulph grange garden can most definitely be described as ‘a masterpiece of Victorian garden design – a quirky, playful paradise’.